 If you listen, you can hear a voice.
 “No matter where you go, Irithyll is the origin of the moon.
 No matter where you are, it is most certainly your homeland to return to.”

-There are two corpse items of note in this plaza: the Ring of the Sun’s First Born situated on the actual platform, and a lightning gem laying in front of it.
-This combined with the uniquely warm lighting of the square brings to mind the sun, so the central platform probably originally supported a statue related to sunlight.
-The firstborn’s ring was originally found by the Darkmoon Tomb’s statue of Gwyn in DS1, so its new location may be hinting that a similar statue existed here.
-Gwyn was the Lord of Sunlight, and the hypothetical statue’s placement in the center would convey his importance to the pantheon as first king of the gods, from which Irithyll’s royals derived their legitimacy as his descendants.
-Gwyndolin also deeply respected Gwyn, so it only makes sense for the new Allfather to honor the original chief god like so, unlike his predecessor.
+There are two corps items of note in this plaza: the Ring of the Sun’s First Born situated on the actual platform, and a lightning gem laying in front of it.
+This combined with the square’s uniquely warm lighting brings to mind the sun, so the platform probably originally supported a statue related to sunlight.
+The ring was found near the Darkmoon Tomb’s statue of Gwyn in DS1, so its new location may be hinting that a similar statue existed there.
+Gwyn was the Lord of Sunlight, and the hypothetical statue’s placement would convey his central importance as first king of the gods, from which Irithyll’s royals derived their legitimacy as his descendants.
+Gwyndolin also deeply respected his father, so it only makes sense for the new Allfather to honor the original chief god like so, unlike his predecessor.
 Likewise, removing his and related statues from the plaza fits Sulyvahn’s aims.
 Like Lloyd, the Pontiff could downplay the Great King without jeopardizing the latest Allfather’s status, shifting focus onto the present regime rather than a dead hero.
 In other words, this makeover reinforced Gwyndolin’s rank and thereby Sulyvahn’s own.

 As the cherry on top, Sulyvahn appointed Gwynevere’s daughter to be a dancer and gifted her twin blades for those duties.
 Considering that her graceful fighting style is explicitly reminiscent of dancing, the royal may have never actually wielded a sword before that.
 So, why give her these swords for mere dancing?
 Because accepting them meant vowing to become the Pontiff’s personal dancer.
 The medial was expected to swear to the job like a knight swearing oaths to her lord — coercion masked as willing subordination.
 Consider the optics: royalty, divinity even, voluntarily lowering herself to be someone’s entertainment.
 That is something that only the head of the royalty could impel.
 Moreover, the blades she wields while performing represent the ceremonial swords held by Sulyvahn except in opposite hands.
 In essence, a royal recognizes the Pontiff’s spiritual and regal authority as a mirror reflection of them, coming from the most high.

 All of this propaganda exists to portray Sulyvahn as the unquestionably legitimate representative of Allfather Gwyndolin.
-The pope wouldn’t be able to radically change church doctrine — elements core to the faith such as the sanctity of fire had too long been ingrained as common sense; okaying the open practice of the Dark arts or similar heresies would dispel any image of legitimacy.
-But, he would be able to rule with an iron fist, imprisoning or executing “apostates” that didn’t recognize his authority and abusing his power to its limit.
+The pope wouldn’t be able to radically change church doctrine — core elements like the sanctity of fire are too well ingrained; okaying the open practice of the Dark arts or similar heresies would dispel any image of legitimacy.
+But, he would be able to rule with an iron fist, imprisoning or executing “apostates” that didn’t recognize his authority and abusing his power to its limit — what other ceremonies would he need swords representing his dominion for?
 And the tyrant has neglected his domain in the meantime.
-Flowers, vines, and weeds have overgrown into the streets between the stones and across the walls of buildings, some even blocking entrance to a few apparently, and rather ominously, vacant houses.
-Even Gwyndolin’s manor has suffered the same overgrowth at its doorway as the Church of Yorshka.
+Flowers, vines, and weeds have overgrown into the streets between the stones and across the walls, some even blocking entrance to a few evidently, and rather ominously, vacant houses.
+Even Gwyndolin’s manor has suffered the same doorway overgrowth as the Church of Yorshka.
 Despite the Silver Knights’ belief that the royalty still reign, no royal has actually lived at the manor for some time, all of them confined elsewhere or having left to be the Pontiff’s servant.

-While Yorshka can ring her brother’s gift bell to assuage her loneliness, Sulyvahn’s tyranny has nevertheless made life miserable for every Irithyllian.
+While Yorshka rings her brother’s gift bell and recites his vengeful tale to assuage her loneliness without him, Sulyvahn’s tyranny has made life miserable for every other Irithyllian.
 This is why traits indicative of divine heritage is considered an ill omen.
 The Boreal Valley’s policy for identifying and collecting divine blood has continued, but no one wants to be an aristocrat under the watchful eyes of the Pontiff.
 This would also imply that rumors of Sulyvahn’s terror has reached beyond the valley — those cows fed to the giant prisoner have to be coming from somewhere, and a merchant might readily question what his cattle are being used for.
 In this way, trade has probably leaked rumors of every aspect of Irithyll’s current administration, none likely to inspire someone to move there of their own volition.

-But even so, the Kingdom of Lothric under King Oceiros continued to maintain good relations with its legendary neighbor in spite of Sulyvahn’s coup.
+But even so, the Kingdom of Lothric under King Oceiros has continued to maintain good relations with its legendary neighbor in spite of Sulyvahn’s coup.
 Its currency can be found circulating within Irithyll, evidence of continued trade.
 Greirat’s Boreal Valley expedition comes back with items related to Lothric knights and scholars, evidence of diplomatic visits.
-And finally, Lothric warriors can be seen meditating toward Archdragon Peak from a terrace at Irithyll Dungeon, evidence of trust — enough for Sulyvahn to permit them regular passage past his most horrifying secrets.
-These continued friendly interactions between neighboring countries are unsurprising.
+And finally, Lothric warriors passed through Irithyll Dungeon in order to meditate toward Archdragon Peak, evidence of trust.
+Sulyvahn permitted the god-fearing kingdom to see inside his city and some of his most horrifying secrets therein — yet none of this seems to have brought the two into conflict.
+However, these continued friendly interactions between neighboring countries are not all that surprising.

-Sulyvahn had Gwyndolin imprisoned under his “care” and strictly regulated contact with the deity.
-Even if the entire world recognized the narrative coming from Irithyll for what it was, the Allfather’s life was still in Sulyvahn’s hands.
-That silent threat insulated the Pontiff from foreign intervention.
-What good would deposing the pretender do then if the chief god lost his life?
-But their inaction highlights another revelation: Sulyvahn’s takeover didn’t change much in the grand scheme of things.
+Even if the entire world recognized the narrative coming from Irithyll for the farce it was, Gwyndolin was still Sulyvahn’s hostage.
+What good would deposing the pretender do if the chief god lost his life in the process?
+This insulated the Pontiff from foreign intervention.
+But the other nations’ inaction highlights another revelation: Sulyvahn’s takeover didn’t change much in the grand scheme of things.
 Sure, his church was a corrupt administration, but it still ostensibly upheld the tenants of the Way of White.
-It was in Sulyvahn’s best interest to perpetuate the existing system so that he could remain in power.
-Crucial to this system is the continued survival of the First Flame.
-It was in everyone’s shared interest to preserve the Age of Fire, so they all just needed to play along, truth be damned.
+To remain in power, it was in Sulyvahn’s best interest to perpetuate the existing system — crucial to it being the continued survival of the First Flame.
+It was thus in everyone’s shared interest to preserve the Age of Fire.
+They all just needed to play along, truth be damned.
 And that was checkmate.
-A human had orchestrated the greatest coup in history, for the first time ever outwitting the very gods.
+A human had orchestrated the greatest coup in history, outwitting the very gods.

 War for Peace